Our story

 our first hive lesson.

-My babes on the first day, not really having it
+My babes on the first day, not really impressed

 I fell in looooooove.
-Beekeeping was my jam.
-It's calming, quiets my mind and warms my soul.
+Beekeeping was my thing.
+To me, it's calming, quiets my mind and warms my soul.
 I couldn't get enough.
 I wanted to hug my hives every morning and talk about bees all day long.
-I, of course, wrangled my husband into doing a lot of the heavy lifting.... and what happened??
+I, of course, wrangled my husband into doing a lot of the heavy lifting.... and guess what happened??
 He also loved it.
 We were both all in for this new hobby.
 It was great.
 I truly wrangled in my entire family.

 Mom and I on my first day of beekeeping